-Traffic Management
+• Traffic Management

 Not implementing the recommendations will lead to an increase in congestion and delays along Fishergate.
-Whilst congestion on displaced routes will continue, the delays are not as long during peak periods.
+Whilst congestion due to displaced traffic using alternative routes will occur, the delays are less severe during peak periods.
+The introduction of two way traffic on Lune Street and the removal of the bus lane on Church Street will mitigate levels of congestion.